Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 Packed with phytonutrients, Medjool Dates are nature's unprocessed sweetener and are also rich in dietary fibre and immune-boosting qualities.

-Delightfully soft in texture, add pitted medjool dates to blended raw desert mixes and to smoothies.
+Delightfully soft in texture, add pitted medjool dates to your smoothie and raw dessert recipes before you blend.

 Organic Green Stevia